 - 6.5 If one or more vacancies remain at the close of nominations, the Returning Officer shall re-open nominations within a fourteen day period and again follow the full procedure. - 6.6 If the number of candidates is equal to or less than the number of vacancies, the SCIBE, shall recommend to the Senate that the nominated candidate be declared elected without ballot. - 6.7 If the number of candidates is greater than the number of vacancies, the Returning Officer shall intimate, by notice within the University, the date on which the election is to be held and shall cause a Ballot Paper to be issued to each elector not later than two weeks before the date notified for the election.
 The ballot paper shall give the names of the candidates and instructions for the voting procedure. - 6.8 Completed ballot papers shall be returned to the Returning Officer in person, by post or by email or by an online mechanism as designated by the Returning Officer by 4pm UK time on the date of the election.
 Ballot papers returned by email should include where possible an elector's electronic signature and shall be sent from the elector's University email address. - 6.9 The Single Transferable Voting System shall be used to determine the candidate or candidates to be elected.
-The Returning Officer shall decide and apply the detail of the voting system. - 6.10 The Returning Officer shall have the power to declare a Ballot Paper spoiled or invalid or void for uncertainty and the power to decide any matter in connection with the election which has not been expressly provided for.
+The Returning Officer shall decide and apply the detail of the voting system.
+In the event of a tie at any stage of an/the election where the election or exclusion of a candidate is required, this shall be resolved by drawing lots.
+Where an external party has been commissioned to manage the election, information on the identity of the party and process to be followed shall be published on SharePoint and communicated to the candidates and those eligible to vote. - 6.10 The Returning Officer shall have the power to declare a Ballot Paper spoiled or invalid or void for uncertainty and the power to decide any matter in connection with the election which has not been expressly provided for.
 On occasions when Electoral Reform Services is commissioned to manage the election, the University shall accept the conditions established by Electoral Reform Services for deciding whether a Ballot Paper is spoiled, invalid or void.